bartczernicki/VectorMathAIOptimizations/README.md

 ```
 Approximate Nearest Neighbor (ANN) is fast at searching.
 For a 1M vector data set, it can scale to more than 1,000 searches/second!
 What is the tradeoff?
 1) Building an ANN graph is expensive and architectural considerations need to made for maintaining the graph/updating the records in real-time.
 These patterns have existed in database systems for quite some time.
 For example, SQL Server ColumnStore Indexes have delta rowgroups as buffers until the Columnstore index is rebuilt completely: https://learn.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?view=sql-server-ver16#delta-rowgroup
 2) The first word in ANN is **approximate**.
-This is meant to be explicit as you are sacrificing perfect recall (missing some records being retrieved) for the dramatic speed increases
+This is meant to be convey that ANN is sacrificing perfect recall (missing some records being retrieved) for the dramatic speed increases.
+In certain scenarios, ANN cannot be used.
+For example, if you are doing a financial calculation extracting quantitative data from documents; this will require perfect recall for accurate calculations.

 The good news is that ANN graphs can also include the performance improvements mentioned above.
 Below is a performance graph of:
 1) Building an ANN - HNSW graph single threaded with 1M records